yggai/ygggo_mysql/README.md

 [中文文档](README-zh.md) | English

-A comprehensive, production-ready MySQL database access library for Go, designed for enterprise applications requiring high performance, reliability, and comprehensive observability.
+A comprehensive, production-ready MySQL database access library for Go, designed for enterprise applications requiring high performance, reliability, and ease of use.
 Built with TDD (Test-Driven Development) principles to ensure code quality and functional stability.
+Features deep integration with environment variables for zero-configuration deployment and Docker-based MySQL management.

 ## ✨ Core Features